FunhouseAtelier/remix-v2-examples/README.md

 #### 01b.
 With `remix-serve`

-This method will generate the project from scratch, allowing you to manually customize any aspect of the installation or configuration, and relies on the default `remix-serve` server to serve the project in a production environment with no configuration necessary on your part.
+This method will generate the project from scratch, allowing you to manually customize any aspect of the installation or configuration, and relies on the default `remix-serve` to serve the project in a production environment with no configuration necessary on your part.

 #### 01c.
 With Express